About Connecting LG TV Audio Output to Speakers

 Multi-channel speakers need to be positioned to provide this immersive experience to place the listener in an ideal central position.

-If you’re a music lover, a hobbyist or just need a top quality audio system for connecting LG TV audio output to speakers, this can be provided by multi-channel speaker systems.
+If you’re a music lover, a hobbyist or just need a top quality audio system for connecting LG TV audio output to speakers, this can be provided by multi-channel speaker systems, or a stereo receiver with phono input, that allows you to connect a turntable directly to the receiver without an outboard phono preamp.

 All that is needed is an appropriate speaker configuration and precise tuning, through the set-up functionality of the receivers, so that each speaker uses a correct setting relative to the position of the listener in the room.